Mariana-Tek/engineering-ladder/README.md

 ## Glossary

+### Qualifications
+This section is meant to summarize what it looks like for an engineer to meet and exceed the responsibilities and expectations of the previous ladder entry.
+We want to emphasize that this is **not a checklist**.

+### Responsibilities & Expectations
+This section is meant to a reflection of aspirational ideals - tasks and challenges to grow into.

 ### Example Behaviors

 The "Example Behaviors" section is meant to elucidate the high-level expectations outlined for each position.
 It is **not a checklist** that you must complete to move up the ladder.